microsoft/MixedReality-SpectatorView/README.md

 ![Marker](doc/images/SetupRepo.png)

-### Samples

-After going through the setup steps in 'Obtaining the code' and 'Setting up your local environment', sample projects will be configured for use in your clone of the MixedReality-SpectatorView repository.
-It's easy to get started by building off one of the samples or by inspecting them to understand project setup.
-For more information, see [Samples](samples/README.md).

 ### Adding references to your own project

-After obtaining a local clone of the MixedReality-SpectatorView repository and resolving its external dependencies (see above), the suggested mechanism for referencing the code is by adding symbolic linked directories to your Unity project's Assets folder.
+After setting up a submodule for the MixedReality-SpectatorView repository and resolving its external dependencies (see above), the suggested mechanism for referencing the code is by adding symbolic linked directories to your Unity project's Assets folder.
 You can do this with the following:

 > Note: Symbolic linked directories should be setup as relative paths.
 Using relative paths should allow directories to resolve correctly regardless of where you or your team members clone your project repository in their local file systems.
 The instructions below demonstrate setting up symbolic linked directories based on the following paths:
 >* **Project repository directory:** c:\Your\Unity\Project